Hridam123/Nepal-IMO-Project/README.md

 - Visual Representation: Developed series of statistical plots( Bargraphs, Subplots, Scatter plots and line graphs) in order to analyze performance data by visualization.

 ## **Technical Stack**
-Languages: Python 3.13
+Languages: Python 3.12

-Libraries: Pandas and Matplotlib
+Libraries: Pandas(for data documentation and refinement) and Matplotlib(for visualization of data using plots)

 Documentation engineered in LaTex